Sharpened pencil crayon tips.

 The program has 3 tiers:

-3. School-Based Creative Arts Certificate (Winter – Summer terms, 176 hours)
+3. School-Based Creative Arts Certificate (Once-weekly evenings and monthly Saturdays starting January 2027, 176 hours)

 Tiers 2 and 3 together comprise the full 200-hour School-Based Creative Arts Certificate.
 Participants who complete the three Introductory Workshops in the spring term may ladder into the certificate and receive a discount equivalent to the workshop fees on their tuition.
 If a participant cannot attend a specific workshop or course, it may be substituted with any other certificate course offered by WHEAT, provided the course is running.